Helperbird/website/src/pages/support/how-to-use-reader-mode-to-remove-website-distractions-in-chrome-firefox-edge.md

 ---
 layout: templates/support_post.html
-title: How to use Reader Mode to remove website distractions in Chrome, Firefox & Edge
+title: How to use Reading Mode to remove website distractions in Chrome, Firefox & Edge
 description:
-  How to use  Reader Mode to remove website distractions in Chrome, Firefox & Edge extension.
+  How to use  Reading Mode to remove website distractions in Chrome, Firefox & Edge extension.
 By Helperbird.
 keywords:
-  Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic